Dr Lynne Kelly AM

 Conference Presentations and Media

 I have presented at many conferences in Australia, New Zealand and the US in areas of Gifted Education, Mathematics, Information Technology, Physics, Management of Change and the Science of the Paranormal.
-I have presented a number of seminars and conference presentations on primary orality and archaeology in Australia and the US.
+I have presented seminars and conference presentations on primary orality, archaeology and memory systems in Australia, UK and the US.

 I appeared in a TV segment for Lawrence Leung’s Unbelievable!, shown on ABC TV, June 2011 which was based on The Skeptic’s Guide to the Paranormal.
 I appeared in an episode for the SBS documentary, Tales of the Unexpected, also based on The Skeptic’s Guide.
 It was was aired in 2014.